kwakmeensoo/NLP-Project/README.md

 ## Citation

 This project builds upon the MaViLS dataset and methodology.
-If you use this work, please cite:

 ```bibtex
 @inproceedings{anderer2023mavils,